ThinkUpLLC/ThinkUp/docs/source/contribute/developers/devfromsource.rst

 You may need to resolve conflicts that occur when a file on the development trunk and one of your files have both been changed.
 Edit each file to resolve the differences, then commit the fixes to your development server repo and test.
-Each file will need to be “added” before running a “commit.”
+Each file will need to be "added" before running a "commit."

 Conflicts are clearly marked in the code files.
 Make sure to take time in determining what version of the conflict you want to keep and what